SparkPowerDesign/Meter-Cam-Pi/README.md

 Raspberry Pi based meter camera

 Basic implementation of a Rasberry Pi based meter camera.
-Takes a picture on an interval and submits to an mqtt server with base64 image conversion.
+Allows for the Pi to take a picture on an interval and submits to an mqtt server with base64 image conversion, or to respond to mqtt commands for image capture.

 Features include a timed mode to take pictures and transmit via mqtt on a specified interval.